MichealD11/SQL/README.md

 ## Project Overview

-This project is aimed at providing insight into the sales performance of a chocolate company for 2021 and 2022.
-By analyzing various aspects of the data, we seek to identify trends and gain a deeper understanding of the chocolate company's sales performance.
+This project is aimed at providing insight into the sales performance of a chocolate company for the year 2021 and 2022.
+By analyzing various aspects of the data, we seek to gain a deeper understanding of the chocolate company's sales performance by using the following SQL statements;

+- SELECT statement to answer business questions
+- Working with WHERE clause
+- Using AND, OR, NOT and combining them in queries
+- Using ORDER BY and LIMIT to sort reports
+- Joining data from different tables using JOINS
+- Creating reports using GROUP BY

 ## Data Source

-The dataset used for this project analysis is the "......" file containing detailed data about each sale made by the chocolate company.
+The dataset used for this project analysis is the "chocolates-dataset.sql" file containing detailed data about each sale made by the chocolate company.

 ## Tool Used